THE DOVER WAR MEMORIAL PROJECT

 aged 52 years"

-Annie (nee Gilham?) was 52 years old, and Evelyn was 12.
+Annie, formerly White, née Keal, was 52 years old and Evelyn was 12, born on 1 April 1905.
 They had moved to 40 Glenfield Road when their previous home in 19 Wood Street had been damaged by an air raid.
 The back of their new home was 40 Glenfieldblown in by a bomb that had fallen into the back yard.
-It was said at the inquest that over 25 bombs had fallen in the area.
+It was said at the inquest that over 25 bombs had fallen in the area

-Mr Keates was an engine driver, and working when the air raid occurred at around 7.20 in the evening.
+Mr Keates was an engine driver and working when the air raid occurred at around 7.20 in the evening.
 He was some distance away from Dover before a message was received at a station and passed on to him.
 He returned to find that Annie had been killed outright; Mr Keates then had the melancholy job of identifying her body at the mortuary.
-Mrs Keates had been sitting in the back room, which was demolished, her back to the window.
-She was found lying on her side, terribly injured, having caught the full force of the explosion.
-Evelyn had been taken to hospital, where Mr Keates visited her.
-She later died from her serious injuries (on 26th September?).
-Mr Keates's sister-in-law was also injured, but survived.
+Mrs Keates had been sitting in the back room which was demolished, her back to the window.
+She was found lying on her side terribly injured having caught the full force of the explosion.
+Evelyn had been taken to hospital where Mr Keates visited her.
+She later died from her serious injuries (on 26 September?).
+Mr Keates's sister-in-law was also injured but survived

-Mother and daughter were buried on 29th September, in the afternoon.
-Mr Keates and son Ernest wee amongst the mourners.
+Mother and daughter were buried on 29 September in the afternoon at Charlton, 2GI.
+Mr Keates and son Ernest, born 2 March 1894, were amongst the mourners.
 Among the floral tributes were:

 "From her broken-hearted husband.
 Sudden death, Sudden glory."